The goal lamp flashed -- prematurely -- but Pollard never wavered.

 "It was pretty frustrating to get that first goal [in the first minute] and you think it's going to be a field day out there," Pollard said.

 The win was the fifth straight for the Bulldogs (6-3) since dropping three games in a row, the last a 5-4 defeat against Hartford on Dec.
 28.

 "Obviously we were playing against a hot goalie tonight -- he stood on his head -- and you've got to get a rebound," said BBA coach Cory Herrington.
 "It was fortunate Brock was able to follow his shot.
 We're happy to get out of here with an overtime win."

-Burr and Burton got on track
+Burr and Burton got on track -- and on the scoreboard --